wedesoft/www.wedesoft.de/_posts/2022-09-21-blue-noise-dithering.md

 ## Phase 3
 In phase 3 the density array DA is recomputed using the boolean negated mask from the previous phase (0 becomes 1 and 1 becomes 0).
 Now the mask is filled with 1 values where the density DA is the highest (clusters of 0s).
-Phase 2 stops when all the values in the mask are 1.
+Phase 3 stops when all the values in the mask are 1.
-The corresponding positions in the dither array are set to (M * M) / 2, ..., M * M.
+The corresponding positions in the dither array are set to (M * M) / 2, ..., M * M - 1.

 ![phase3](/pics/phase3.gif)